-- a.
-A maximum of eight persons may occupy a double room in St. Joseph Hall or Medaille if both roommates are present.
-A maximum of four persons may occupy a single room in Medaille hall including the host.
-A triple room may have a maximum number of twelve guests present if three roommates assigned to the room are present. - b.
+a.
+A maximum of eight persons may occupy a room.

+- b.
 A gathering may not disturb other rooms or floors.
 The authorized occupant(s) of any room is (are) responsible for all behavior that takes place in that room. - c.
-All policies governing alcohol must be followed.

-- d.
-In Southwest Hall, a social gathering may occur within the following guidelines: - A maximum of 16 persons may occupy a third floor apartment if all apartment residents are present.
-There is a maximum of three guests per host student who is assigned to the room. - The gathering may not disturb other apartments or the classroom community. - The apartment having the social gathering will be held responsible for the behavior of the apartment guests.
+All policies governing alcohol must be followed. - d.
+In Southwest Hall, a social gathering may occur within the following guidelines: - A maximum of 16 persons may occupy a third floor apartment. - The gathering may not disturb other apartments or the classroom community. - The apartment having the social gathering will be held responsible for the behavior of the apartment guests.